AzFoxxo/SEBIS/docs/instruction-set.md

 Note: Some more complex instructions which both load data and operate on it will take multiple read modes thus must call sub-instructions taking up multiple clock cycles.

+Note: ABC has a flip which allows subtract to fit within the short instruction space.
+MUL contains a flip which allows division to allow consistency despite being a long instruction.
+Assembly should not include ABC or MUL with flag instead it should use SUB and DIV respectively.

 <table>
     <tr>
         <th>Opcode (ASM)</th>